 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund and enterprise funds.
 All annual appropriations lapse at the fiscal-year end.
-Project ordinances are adopted for the Capital Projects Fund and the American Rescue Plan Special Revenue Fund.
+A project ordinance is adopted for the Capital Projects Fund.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the department level for all annually budgeted funds and at the functional level for the multi-year funds.
 The Town Manager is authorized to transfer appropriation within a fund up to \$5,000; however, any revisions that alter the total expenditures of any fund or exceed \$5,000 must be approved by the governing board.
 During the year, several amendments to the original budget were made by the governing board.